Scarabol/rock-raiders-web/README.md

 - Teleport In animation for buildings at level start missing

 ### Cosmetics
-- Requested number of raiders not shown in icon panel
 - No tooltips
 - Cursor does not react on targeted object
 - Loading screen does not resize with window